fredericoeusebio/cloudresume/README.md

 - My resume was written in HTML and styled with CSS.
 To understand more of both languages I took a course on Pluralsight, which is a paid course however, there are a numbers of resources available online at no cost such as: [CSS Tutorial - Full Course for Beginners](https://www.youtube.com/watch?v=OXGznpKZ_sA) and [HTML Tutorial - Full Course for Beginners](https://www.youtube.com/watch?v=kUMe1FH4CHE).

+### Deploy the website to Azure Blob Storage

+- To deploy my resume I used a static website on Blob Storage because it was inexpensive to run and simple to deploy.
+Despite the benefits, there are important considerations that need to be taken into account.
+To learn about them please follow the [link](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website-host) to learn more about Hosting a static website on Blob Storage.

 ## Acknowledgments